mohammed-mahmudul-hasan/ccms/README.md

     <li><a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/src/main/res/drawable-v21/use_case_user.png" target="_blank">use case diagram (user)</a> </li>
     <li><a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/src/main/res/drawable-v21/use_case_admin.jpg" target="_blank">use case diagram (admin)</a> </li>
 </ul>
+<p>The activity diagram shows the flow between different activity.
+As my project is a big project, I've shown only the booking process, which is the main feature of the app, in the activity diagram.</p>
+<li><a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/src/main/res/drawable-v24/activity_diagram.png" target="_blank">Activity Diagram</a></li>
 <p>Business Process Model is a very important tool to build a flowing diagram or model.
 It's a mapping concept.
 It defines actual flow of data.
 It is process of creating a structural view of a process or system.</p>
 <li><a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/src/main/res/drawable-v21/business%20process%20diagram.png" target="_blank">
     Business Process Model</a></li>